Hollis Frampton: Death and legacy

-Frampton died of cancer on March 30, 1984, a few weeks after his 48th birthday.
+Frampton died from lung cancer at his Buffalo residence on March 30, 1984, at the age of 48.
 His 1971 film (nostalgia), was inducted into the National Film Registry in 2003.

 Film

 As Frampton's photography moved toward exploring ideas of series and sets, he began to make films.
 He based a lot of his early films on concepts.
 All of his very early works were either discarded or lost.
 His earliest surviving work is Information (1966).
 His early works were reasonably simple in construction.
-A few of them including Maxwell's Demon, Surface Tension, and Prince Rupert's Drops were based on concepts from science, a subject he was knowledgeable of.
-As he got on, his films gradually increased in scope and ambition.
-He was seen as a structural filmmaker, a style that focused on the nature of film itself.
+A few of them including Maxwell's Demon, Surface Tension, and Prince Rupert's Drops were based on concepts from science.
+His films gradually increased in scope and ambition.
+He was seen as a structural filmmaker, working in a style that focused on the nature of film itself.
 In an interview with Robert Gardner he stated a discomfort with that term because it was too broad and didn't accurately reflect the nature of his work.
 Autumnal Equinox (1974) was shot inside a meat-packing plant, and shot using 30 mm film that contained bovine jelly.

 His most significant work is arguably Zorns Lemma (1970), a film which drastically altered perceptions towards experimental film at the time.
 It is formed in three different sections.
 The first is a reading (by Joyce Wieland) of the Bay State Primer, a puritan work for children to learn the alphabet.
-The sentences used had foreboding themes such as "In Adams fall, we sinned all."
+The sentences used had foreboding themes such as "In Adam's fall, we sinned all."
 The second section is based on a text based work by Carl Andre, which started out with an alphabetical list of words for each letter in the alphabet.
 Each subsequent list is replaced with a letter until it is just letters.
 In Zorns Lemma, the concept is reversed.
 It starts off with a twenty four letter alphabet (I/J and U/V are considered one letter), each letter shown for one second of screentime and then looping.
 The second cycle replaces each letter with a word that starts with each letter.
 Gradually the word stills are replaced by an active film shot, such as washing hands or peeling a tangerine until there are only moving images.
 The third section contains a seemingly single shot of a couple walking across a snowy meadow.
 The sound is of six women reading one word at a time from Theory of Light.
 One interpretation of Zorns Lemma was that it was a comment on life's stages, the morality of the Bay State Primer being childhood, the sets of numbers representing maturing and interaction with the world, and the third part representing old age and death.